timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 I did have root on my OnePlus 5t, but an operating system update helpfully removed that for me... breaking my backups... and root access couldn't be restored without wiping the phone... including the data I didn't have backed up because it had broken my backups.
 Gah.
 Off the back of that experience I want to make sure that I'm not set up to fight some bloody vendor that doesn't believe I should have root.

+Any hope of an effective root is dwindling.
+According to <https://www.androidpolice.com/a-new-method-for-hiding-root-in-magisk-may-soon-emerge/> the developer of Magisk Hide that prevented root being detected and thus allowed shitty apps to continue to be run has been *hired by google*.
+That's google following the advice of "keep friends close, keep your enemies closer" close if ever I've seen it.
+No better way to shut the project down than to pay off the developer with a "salary".
+Cough.

 ### Something other than iOS or Android and its derivatives?

 It's all about the apps.